-Chrysostom also noted89 that while the earthquake roused the keeper of the prison from sleep, the doors flew open, and he wondered at what had happened, the other prisoners didn't notice that the doors were open; otherwise they all would have fled.
+Chrysostom also noted that while the earthquake roused the keeper of the prison from sleep, the doors flew open, and he wondered at what had happened, the other prisoners didn't notice that the doors were open; otherwise they all would have fled.
 The wonder overpowered him!
 He wondered more at Paul's kindness; he was amazed at his manly boldness; that he had not escaped when he had it in his power; that he hindered him from killing himself.
 There was no need for other miracles, since the earthquake was sufficient for the jailor's conversion, seeing that he was personally in danger if the prisoners escaped.
 It is not so much miracles that overpower us, as the things which bring our own deliverance.
 The keeper was not an evil-disposed man that he 'thrust them into the inner prison' (Acts 16:24); this was because of his 'having received such a command' (Acts 16:23-24), not of himself.

-Chrysostom also compared 90 Joseph's prison time with that of Paul.
+Chrysostom also compared Joseph's prison time with that of Paul.
 Both were imprisoned unjustly as a result of their trying to stand up for righteousness.
 While the keepers of prisons tend to be brutal to those inside, Joseph and Paul were able to win the affection of their keeper.
 Paul applied this lesson-learned to Bishops in the Church.
 To be a good governor, one first needs to learn to be governed; then he needs to rule his own house well.

 "Those who have the custody of prisons tend to practice cruelty more than most people.
 They harass those in afflictions, with a more than brutal cruelty.
 They take advantage of those wretched circumstances which ought to elicit their pity.
 They do not treat all their prisoners in the same manner; those prisoners who are accused only, and who are harmfully treated, they perhaps pity.
 But they punish with numberless inflictions those who are imprisoned for shameful and atrocious crimes.
-The keeper of the prison might have been incensed against the

-88 John Chrysostom, Homilies on Acts, XXXVI, vv.
-25-39.
+The keeper of the prison might have been incensed against the young man, Joseph, who was charged with repaying favors by a base attempt on the master's wife (Genesis 39).
+Considering the honor to which Joseph had been raised, and the crime for which he was imprisoned, would he not have treated him with more than brutal cruelty?
+But the keeper of the prison was raised above all these things by his hope in God.
+For the virtue of the soul can soothe even wild beasts.
+By the same meekness which had gained his master, Joseph captivated also the keeper of the prison.
+Thus Joseph was again a ruler; he ruled in the prison as he had ruled in the house.
+For since he was destined to reign, it was fit that he should learn to be governed and while he was governed he became a governor, and presided in the house."

-89 John Chrysostom, Homilies on Acts, XXXVI, v.
+&lt;sup>89 John Chrysostom, Homilies on Acts, XXXVI, v.
 27.

-90 John Chrysostom, Homilies on Titus, IV, Moral.
+&lt;sup>90 John Chrysostom, Homilies on Titus, IV, Moral.